045051Shalini/kafka-flink-elasticsearch-kibana-pipeline-project/README.md

 ![Average Rating of Top 20 Brands](https://github.com/user-attachments/assets/6f7340ee-2585-4074-b677-8186778921aa)

 - **Observation**: "Wyman Group" has the highest average rating of 4, while "Berge Group" is at the lower end.
-- **Insight**: Quality disparities exist across brands, affecting customer satisfaction.
+- **Insight**: The high rating for "Wyman Group" suggests strong product quality, while "Berge Group" may face quality issues or customer dissatisfaction.
-- **Managerial Implication**: Focus on enhancing product quality for low-rated brands to improve brand equity.
+- **Managerial Implication**: Continue supporting "Wyman Group" products as market leaders while investigating and addressing quality issues with "Berge Group" to improve ratings.

 ---